 Remind Yourself It’s a Celebration

 A wedding is essentially a celebration of love between two people, where you invite others to take a peek into that love for just a day.
 A marriage can be performed at the town hall right?
 But you (and plenty of other women) don’t want that.
 You want the dress and the flowers, the fancy food and the dancing.
-Which is fine, you definitely deserve the whole “princess for a day’” shebang.
+Which is fine, you definitely deserve the whole “princess for a day'” shebang.
+If you want the perfect dress then you should definitely check this out.

 Reminding yourself that this is a celebration should help you to relax a bit.
 So what if the cake falls over?
 Or if you trip on your dress or the bridesmaids dresses don’t perfectly match the linens?
 Your guests aren’t there to see that.
 They’re there to see two people in love, who are committing to spend the rest of their lives together.
 If you’re ranting like a psycho bridezilla because the wrong centerpieces are on the table, that’s what they’ll see, and they might wonder if that’s how you’ll be in all the days following the wedding.
 You know … the days that are far more important than the actual wedding day?
+If you’re worried about the stresses that come with a full-blown wedding, you could join the growing number of couples choosing to elope Gatlinburg TN – that way, Bridezilla should stay in her bottle!
+Besides, many people prefer this more intimate setting anyway.

 I’m not sure when the wedding day became one centered on perfection.
 Sure, maybe you’ve dreamed of this day since you were a little girl and want to make those dreams come true, but why does it need to be perfect?
 Take a breath and ask yourself, “If something doesn’t go as planned, then what?”.